AndreNijman/EmuRust/README.md

 ### ZX Spectrum setup notes

-The ZX Spectrum core relies on Sinclair ROM dumps placed under `bios/zx/`.
-Provide either a classic 48K ROM (`48.rom`) or the pair of 128K ROMs (`128.rom.0` and `128.rom.1`).
-Filenames are matched case-insensitively so existing dumps can simply be dropped into that directory.
+ZX Spectrum ROM dumps can be dropped under `bios/zx/` (48K = `48.rom`, 128K = `128.rom.0` and
+`128.rom.1`).
+Filenames are matched case-insensitively so existing dumps can simply be copied into that directory.
 If both 48K and 128K dumps are present the 128K machine is preferred for AY sound and memory paging.
+When no dumps are available the launcher automatically falls back to the open-source ROMs embedded inside the ZX Spectrum core, so you can boot tapes out of the box.

 Games themselves live in `games/` alongside every other system.
 The launcher accepts `.tap`, standard-speed `.tzx`, and `.sna` snapshots for Spectrum titles.
 Tapes are automatically inserted